dakshmath/DevX/README.md

-DevX is an organization that develops websites for local businesses and organizations to establish an online presence.
+DevX is a business that develops websites for local businesses and organizations to establish an online presence.